-- (d)specify - the closure of a business or a type of business; - the closure of an institution or a type of institution; - (iii) the number of persons who may be present in a specified business or institution at the same time; - (iv) the number of persons who may travel in a public service vehicle at the same - the period during which a business or institution is permitted to be open to (v) members of the public; or - limit any activity or place any restriction on the movement of persons to ensure the (e) prevention of the risk of the infection of persons with coronavirus. - An Order made pursuant to sub-regulation (1) must specify the period during which the Order is in effect. - A person who breaches or attempts to breach, or knowingly assists or attempts to assist another person to breach or attempt to breach, an Order made pursuant to sub-regulation (1) commits an offence.
+- (2) An Order made pursuant to sub-regulation (1) must specify the period during which the Order is in effect. - (3) A person who breaches or attempts to breach, or knowingly assists or attempts to assist another person to breach or attempt to breach, an Order made pursuant to sub-regulation (1) commits an offence.